 Doctorate in Sacred Theology (S.T.D.)

-The highest degree the Boston College School of Theology and Ministry (STM) offers is the Doctorate in Sacred Theology (S.T.D.).
 The S.T.D. is the culminating step in the three-degree ecclesiastical program, which starts with the Bachelor of Sacred Theology (S.T.B.), progresses to the Licentiate in Sacred Theology (S.T.L.), and ends with the successful completion of the S.T.D.
 STM is one of only seven ecclesiastical faculties within the United States empowered to offer the Doctorate in Sacred Theology.

 The purpose of the S.T.D. program is to create scholars who combine broad knowledge of a certain area, a critical knowledge of theological methodology, and an ability to contribute original research in a chosen field of study.
 Most students who complete the S.T.D. go on to teach in university faculties, seminaries, and theological centers.
 They also contribute to Church administration and pastoral work, using their extensive study, training, and expertise as resources for their community.
 Students interested in the S.T.D. usually have discerned a vocation of working within the Catholic Church or a related environment.
 As with the S.T.L., the S.T.D. can open many doors for service in the Church, in a number of official capacities within dioceses, religious communities, and institutions of higher learning.